Parental Responsibility

 Florida Parenting Plans and Divorce

-Florida divorce law requires Parenting Plans for all divorcing couples with children starting as of October 1, 2008.
-Florida law has had a strong public policy about children and divorce for several decades.
-As Chapter § 61.13 of the Florida Statutes states:
+Florida divorce law requires Parenting Plans for all divorcing couples with child(ren) starting as of October 1, 2008.
+Florida law has had a strong public policy about child(ren) and divorce for several decades.

-In creating the parenting plan, all circumstances between the parties, including the parties’ historic relationship, domestic violence, and other factors must be taken into consideration.
-The parenting plan shall be developed and agreed to by the parents and approved by a court or, if the parents cannot agree, established by the court.
+In creating the Parenting Plan, all circumstances between the parties, including the parties’ historic relationship, domestic violence, and other factors must be taken into consideration.
+The Parenting Plan shall be developed and agreed to by the parents and approved by the court or, if the parents cannot agree, established by the court.

 Shared parental responsibility means that both parents discuss and decide major decisions affecting the child.
 These are the decisions that have long-term consequences in your child’s life.
 Some examples involve the choice of: